tristanmason/bibletext/README.md

 ### Installing

-Download the plugin, zip the files, and upload .zip to Wordpress.
+Download the plugin, zip the files, and upload .zip to Wordpress plugins page.

 ## Author